Michael Gibson-Light

 Professional Biography

-Michael is an Assistant Professor of Sociology & Criminology at the University of Denver specializing in the study of punishment, work, and inequality.
+Michael is an Associate Professor of Sociology & Criminology at the University of Denver specializing in the study of punishment, work, and inequality.
 His research illuminates the often-obscured experiences and struggles of working prisoners through ethnographic observations, interviews, and historical and archival analyses.

 Michael's book, Orange-Collar Labor (2022, Oxford University Press) examines lived experiences of prison life and labor.
 Following 18 months of ethnographic fieldwork and over 80 interviews conducted within a US state prison, it explores the structure and practices of work behind bars.
 In so doing, it documents the reproduction of social inequalities in this setting.